 What Is Lyme Disease?

-Lyme disease is an infectious disease caused by the bacterium Borrelia burgdorferi, and in rare cases Borrelia mayonii.
-The most common vector-borne illness from a tick throughout the United States, Europe, and Asia, Lyme disease is transmitted to humans and animals from the bite of an infected, black-legged tick, commonly known as a deer tick.
-Individuals who live or spend time in grassy or wooded areas are more likely to contract this illness than those living elsewhere.
-Additionally, individuals with domesticated animals that frequent outdoor, wooded, and grassy areas also have a higher risk of developing Lyme disease than those with indoor-only animals or those without pets.
-Campers, hikers, and those who work in gardens and parks are at a higher risk of illness.
-Most transmissions occur in the summer months when ticks are most active and when more people spend time outdoors.
-However, tick bites can also occur in the fall and warmer days of winter.
+Lyme disease is an infectious disease caused by the bacterium Borrelia burgdorferi and, in rare cases, Borrelia mayonii.
+Lyme disease is transmitted to humans and animals from the bite of an infected deer tick.
+Individuals who spend time in grassy or wooded areas or live near these areas are more likely to contract this illness.
+Most transmissions occur in summer when ticks are most active and when more people are outdoors.
+However, tick bites can happen year-round.
 During mild winter seasons, ticks may appear and flourish earlier than usual.

 How Do You Get Lyme Disease?

 This condition is caused by bacteria transmitted through the bite of an infected Lyme disease tick or deer tick.
-Infected ticks are typically found in the Northeast, Mid-Atlantic, upper Midwest, and the Pacific Coast, especially in northern California, but they may reside elsewhere.
-These ticks can attach to virtually any part of your body, but they often cling to hard-to-see areas, such as the groin, armpits, and scalp.
+Infected ticks are typically found in the Northeast, Mid-Atlantic, upper Midwest, and the Pacific Coast, especially in northern California, but may reside elsewhere.
+These ticks can attach to virtually any body part but often cling to hard-to-see areas, such as the groin, armpits, and scalp.
 In most cases, the infected tick must be attached to its host for 36–48 hours or more to spread the bacterium to the host.

 Lyme Disease Stages

-There are three main stages of Lyme disease known as early localized Lyme disease, early disseminated Lyme disease, and late disseminated Lyme disease.
-But, the stages may overlap, and not every patient who contracts Lyme disease goes through all three.
-In addition, if untreated, Lyme symptoms can continue to worsen and transform into a long-lived and debilitating illness.
+There are three main stages of Lyme disease: early localized Lyme disease, early disseminated Lyme disease, and late disseminated Lyme disease.
+The stages may overlap, and not every patient who contracts Lyme disease goes through all three.
+In addition, Lyme symptoms can continue to worsen and transform into a long-lived and debilitating illness if left untreated.

 Early Localized Lyme Disease

-Symptoms associated with early localized (or acute) Lyme disease can begin hours, days, or weeks after an infected tick bite.
+Early localized (or acute) Lyme disease symptoms can begin hours, days, or weeks after an infected tick bite.
 At this early stage, the infection has not yet spread through the body.
 Therefore, Lyme disease is the easiest to cure at this stage.
 Symptoms may include a skin rash, flu-like symptoms, chills, fever, fatigue, headache, stiff neck, muscle soreness, joint pain, swollen lymph nodes, and a sore throat.

 Early Disseminated Lyme Disease

 Early disseminated Lyme disease may develop several weeks or months following the initial tick bite.
 At this stage, bacteria begin to spread the infection throughout the body.
-In addition to flu-like symptoms, early disseminated Lyme disease is characterized by an increase in symptoms like chills, fever, headaches, fatigue, pain, weakness, arm and leg numbness, vision changes, heart problems, chest pain, rash on the body, and facial paralysis (Bell's palsy).
+In addition, early disseminated Lyme disease is characterized by flu-like symptoms, such as chills, fever, headaches, and fatigue, as well as pain, weakness, arm and leg numbness, vision changes, heart problems, chest pain, rash on the body, and facial paralysis (Bell's palsy).

 Late Disseminated Lyme Disease

 If Lyme disease isn't promptly or effectively treated during the initial two stages, late disseminated Lyme disease, also known as chronic Lyme disease and post-treatment Lyme disease syndrome, can occur weeks, months, and even years after the tick bite.
-At this point, the infection has spread through the body, and many patients develop chronic arthritis in addition to an increase in neurological and cardiac issues and symptoms.
+At this point, the infection has spread through the body, and many patients develop chronic arthritis and an increase in neurological and cardiac symptoms.

 Lyme Disease Symptoms

-Infected tick bite symptoms can develop and display differently on each person and the signs of Lyme disease can likewise vary widely in severity.
+Infected tick bite symptoms vary for each person, and the signs of Lyme disease can likewise vary in severity.
 Lyme disease is divided into three stages, but symptoms of this disease can overlap.
-Some patients also present in later stages without ever having experienced symptoms of the earlier disease stages.
+Some patients also present in later stages without experiencing symptoms of the earlier stages.
 Overall, the most common symptoms of Lyme disease include the following.
-Contact your healthcare provider immediately if you have any of these or the symptoms mentioned above.
+Contact your healthcare provider immediately if you have any of the symptoms mentioned below and above.

 - Red Oval Or Bull's Eye Rash